rometools/rome/docs/src/site/markdown/ROMEAndMaven2.md

 ### Older versions

-The following old releases are available under another groupId:
+The following old releases are available on Maven Central under another groupId:
 - 0.3
 - 0.5
 - 0.8